JFreud/jwinsto/README.md

 2) On one shell, execute the Bout Committee entering `./committee`
 3) On a seperate shell, take the role of a referee by entering `./referee`.
 Note, that you must be a registered referee on the ref list to access this.
 (Referees for this tournament are aziz, nazarova, chan)
 4) Depending on status, enter either 1 or 2 for pools or DEs, respectively.
 5) You, as the referee, will be prompted to enter data for the bouts you reffed.
-For convenience, change `debug` (in bout_commitee.c, line LINENUM) to 1 to have pre-set data entered for you
+For convenience, change `debug` (in bout_commitee.c, line 21) to 1 to have pre-set data entered for you
+6) After Pools, you will receive your DE assignments, and be once again prompted to order them.
+This continues until you are out of assignments, which signals the committee to give you new bouts, from the new tableau.

 ## Bugs and Issues
 * Very not robust